Concerned about the cost of studying abroad? Scholarships can help.

 Study Abroad Scholarships Offered by St. Edward’s

 - The Ayako Isami Lawson Study Abroad Memorial Endowed Scholarship (Lawson Scholarship) is available to undergraduate students who are enrolled full-time; have at least a 2.75 cumulative grade point average at the end of the Spring 2017 semester; have earned at least 12 SEU credit hours; intend to study abroad in Japan; and demonstrate financial need (as determined by the Office of Student Financial Services).
-For more information, please geo [at] stedwards.edu (email us).
+If eligible, students will be prompted to complete the application after being approved for their program.
+For more information, please studyabroad [at] stedwards.edu (email us).

-- The Global Engagement Opportunities Programs Abroad Annual Scholarship (GEOPAAS) provides financial support to students participating in programs abroad through GEO to help offset the costs associated with programs abroad.
+- The Study Abroad Annual Scholarship provides financial support to students participating in programs abroad through Study Abroad to help offset the costs associated with programs abroad.
 Scholarship consideration is limited to students who: are enrolled full-time; have at least a 2.75 cumulative grade point average (GPA); and demonstrate financial need (as determined by the Student Financial Services).
-For more information, please geo [at] stedwards.edu (email us).
+If eligible, students will be prompted to complete the application after being approved for their program.
+For more information, please studyabroad [at] stedwards.edu (email us).

 Study Abroad Fellowships

 Study Abroad Fellowships are study abroad scholarships and grants to be applied toward education abroad.
-The Fellowships Office on campus co-advises on these opportunities, so students should meet with GEO and Fellowships regarding these opportunities.
+The Fellowships Office on campus co-advises on these opportunities, so students should meet with Study Abroad and Fellowships regarding these opportunities.

 - The Benjamin Franklin Generation Study Abroad Scholarship Program offers $2,500 scholarships that are specifically designated for underrepresented students who have an interest in France.
 The funds can be used for the cost of tuition, books and travel related to study, and service learning or internships abroad.